mighty-gerbils/gerbil/doc/guide/intro.md

 When the head of the s-expression is a setf-macro it is invoked to expand the syntax.
-If the head is a plain identifier, as is the case in the example below, to expands an `identifier-set!` invocation.
+If the head is a plain identifier, as is the case in the example below, it expands to an `identifier-set!` invocation.
 ```scheme
 > (def a-pair (cons 'a 'b))